How to Select a Random Sample in SAS: A Step-by-Step Guide

 run;

-Method 2: Select Random Sample Using Proportion of Total Observations
+Method 2: Selecting a Random Sample Using a Proportion of Observations (SAMPRATE)

 proc surveyselect data=original_data